Chart Color Schemes

 Mooroolbark is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Mooroolbark's dwelling structure as of the latest Census comprised 95.4% houses and 4.6% other dwellings.
-In comparison, Melbourne metro had 93.8% houses and 6.3% other dwellings.
-Home ownership in Mooroolbark was at 32.2%, with mortgaged dwellings at 47.1% and rented ones at 20.7%.
-The median monthly mortgage repayment in the area was $2,000, higher than Melbourne metro's average of $1,950.
-Median weekly rent in Mooroolbark was $400, compared to Melbourne metro's $380.
+In Mooroolbark, as per the latest Census, 95.4% of dwellings were houses while 4.6% comprised semi-detached homes, apartments, and other types.
+This compares to Melbourne metro's figures of 93.8% houses and 6.2% other dwellings.
+Home ownership in Mooroolbark stood at 32.2%, with mortgaged properties accounting for 47.1% and rented dwellings making up 20.7%.
+The median monthly mortgage repayment was $2,000, higher than Melbourne metro's average of $1,950.
+The median weekly rent in Mooroolbark was $400, compared to Melbourne metro's $380.
 Nationally, Mooroolbark's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing